Trusted, Easy Access Storage for Norwich 01603 552030 Get a free quote

 There are several ways you can reduce condensation in a shipping container:

-1. Choose a Container with Insulation/spray-coat on the ceiling: Insulating the container can help to keep the temperature inside the container more consistent, which can help to reduce condensation.
+1. Choose a Container with an Insulation/spray-coat on the ceiling: Insulating the container can help to keep the temperature inside the container more consistent, which can help to reduce condensation.
 We use a mixture of GrafoTherm coating, insulation boards and foil to eliminate ceiling condensation.
 All our storage units come with this as standard.
 See images below.

 2. Moderate the container temperature changes: If the temperature inside the container fluctuates significantly, from hot to cold it can cause condensation to form.
 To help reduce this we have left trees around the facility and are installing solar panels which provide shade for the roofs.